modernmt/modernmt/docs/rest-api/tags-projection.md

 # Tags projection API

 ## Description
-The ```Tags projection``` API takes as input a source sentence and its translation and give as output the translation with the tags projected from the source sentence.
+The ```Tags projection``` API takes as input a source sentence and its translation and gives as output the translation with the tags projected from the source sentence.

 ### Example